 Haxton says that in M&A situations it is vital that brand is considered early in the integration process.
 “This will help to speed and smooth the acquisition process, protecting the value of investment.”
 He argues that when the branding and corporate values of so many take-over targets are developed quickly in “startup mode,” there is a risk that buyers are working with “inherently flawed” brand blueprints.

 “CEOs often need to bring it back to basics, audit their new purchase to establish the core brand offering and key positioning.
 From that, they can develop marketing and physical branding that will drive success.”
-The CEO, he states, is the driving figure in this whole process, working with HR and the marketing department to involve the whole business in an internal brand engagement programme.
+The CEO, he states, is the driving figure in this whole process, working with HR and the marketing department to involve the whole business in an internal brand engagement program.

 'CEOs often need to bring it back to basics, audit their new purchase to establish the core brand offering and key positioning.
 From that, they can develop marketing and physical branding that will drive success.'